Why Fortnite's new Peacemaker emote has been banned from the Epic Games store

-Fortnite pulls new Peacemaker emote from Epic Games store after swasticka accusations
+Fortnite pulls new Peacemaker emote from Epic Games store after swastika accusations

 Epic Games has pulled the Fortnite “Peaceful Hips” emote, a Peacemaker-themed cosmetic, from its stores; players noticed it had also vanished from their inventories when logging in today (September 30).